Claims Conference: Compensation programs

+In 2022, the Claims Conference allocated funds for welfare services to support approximately 10,000 Jewish Holocaust survivors (5,000 with home care and 500 bed-bound) in Ukraine, who required additional assistance due to the Russian invasion of Ukraine in February 2022.
+The organization also committed an additional $47 million for welfare services in 2023, alongside other direct payments to survivors.

 International Holocaust Survivors Night (IHSN)

 Every year since 2017 the Claims Conference has hosted International Holocaust Survivors Night on the third night of Chanukah to honor Jewish survivors of the Shoah.
 Events have been hosted in Jerusalem, Berlin, the New York/New Jersey metro area, Paris and Moscow.